Astrophysics Milestones For Pulsar Timing Array Gravitational Wave Detection: Methods

 where $A_{\rm GWB}$ is the amplitude of the GWB, $f$ is the frequency, and $\alpha = -2/3$ is the spectral index expected for a population of inspiraling SMBHBs whose inspiral is dominated by GWs.
-This GWB spectrum can be expressed in terms of the timing-residual--space cross-spectral density as,
+This GWB spectrum can be expressed in terms of the timing-residual cross-spectral density between pulsars $a$ and $b$ as,

-where $\gamma = 3 - 2 \alpha$, and $\Gamma_{\rm ab}$ is the overlap reduction function that encodes the interpulsar spatial correlations such as, for example, the HD spatial correlations \citep{HD_curve} expected for an isotropic GWB.
+where $\gamma \equiv 3 - 2 \alpha$, and $\Gamma_{\rm ab}$ is the overlap reduction function that encodes the interpulsar spatial correlations, such as the HD spatial correlations \citep{HD_curve} expected for an isotropic GWB.

 In addition to the GWB, we also need to model the intrinsic noise for each pulsar in the PTA.
-For each pulsar, we model uncorrelated instrumental Gaussian noise in the multiplicative EFAC and quadrature-additive EQUAD parameters, while noise that is correlated across observing frequencies but uncorrelated across TOAs is modeled using the ECORR parameter.
-These parameters are collectively referred to as ``white noise".
-We include an additional power-law process per pulsar to model any intrinsic low-frequency noise (i.e. ``spin red noise") in the given pulsar.
+For each pulsar, we model uncorrelated instrumental Gaussian noise in the multiplicative EFAC and quadrature-additive EQUAD parameters.
+Noise that is correlated across observing frequencies but uncorrelated across TOAs is modeled using the ECORR parameter.
+These parameters are collectively referred to as ``white noise''.
+We include an additional power-law process per pulsar to model any intrinsic low-frequency noise (i.e. ``spin red noise'') in the given pulsar.
 The aforementioned white noise parameters that correct the reported TOA uncertainties were folded into the simulated uncertainties in the preparation of our datasets, so we do not separately model these white noise parameters in our analysis.
 The red noise for the pulsars is allowed to vary when we search for the GWB.

-The GWB parameter constraints are derived by modeling the GWB as a time-correlated process that is common among all pulsars in the PTA.
-Since the inclusion of HD correlation in the search process is computationally expensive, we use it to discriminate whether the observed common red process is from a GWB or other spatially correlated signals like terrestrial clock errors (monopolar spatial correlations) or Solar System ephemeris errors (dipolar spatial correlations).
+The GWB parameter constraints are derived by modeling the GWB as a time-correlated process that is statistically common (i.e. with a common spectrum) but uncorrelated among all pulsars in the PTA.
+This ignores the influence of interpulsar correlations on GWB parameter constraints, which should be minimal as these are dominated by autocorrelation information in the pulsars.
+Constraints on the GWB spectral index, $\alpha$, are reported as marginalized over all parameters, including $A_\mathrm{GWB}$, while constraints on $A_\mathrm{GWB}$, are reported as marginalized over all noise parameters but conditioned on the fiducial spectral index $\alpha=-2/3$.
+The inclusion of HD correlations in the search process is computationally expensive, so we only use it to discriminate whether the observed common red process is from a GWB or other spatially correlated signals like terrestrial clock errors (monopolar spatial correlations) or Solar System ephemeris errors (dipolar spatial correlations).
 These spatial correlations are encoded in the overlap reduction function in Eq.~\ref{eq:residual_sgwb_powerlaw}.